occrg/playlists-analyser/README.md

 ## To Do
 This is a list of things to do for the project, not including implementing the "future functionality" above.
+1. Add output file folder and add it to .gitignore.
+1. Change graphs into scatters with appropriate trend lines.
+1. Change chart positioning, gridlines and legends to be appropriate so the graphs can be look good when stacked on top of each other.
 1. Add error handling for API calls.
 1. Add limit to how many times the Track Analysis API can be called.
 1. Store data from [other Track Analysis API](https://rapidapi.com/music-metrics-music-metrics-default/api/spotify-audio-features-track-analysis), compare (including check whether happiness is the same as valence between different APIs) and use both in visualisations to see if either set of data produces better visualisations.